aferre2021/Aferre-ISOP411/README.md

  - Exercise example for my project.
  - You can reach me by email: alvaroferrehernandez@alumnos.tajamar.com
- - At the moment I'm studying ASIR at tajamr.
+ - At the moment I'm studying ASIR at Tajamar.